armandrik/react-onlineShop/README.md

 # react-onlineShop
-its a full responsive Todo that i created with react
+its a full responsive online shop that i created with react

 use npm i for install dependency